Chapter 13. Managing Container Images

 - Optional: To filter the content you import to a repository, click a repository, and then navigate to Limit Sync Tags.
 Click to edit, and add any tags that you want to limit the content that synchronizes to Satellite.

-- Navigate to Content > Products and select the name of your product.
+- In the Satellite web UI, navigate to Content > Products and select the name of your product.

 - Select the new repositories and then click Sync Now to start the synchronization process.